byllyfish/shellous/README.md

 ### Async With

 You can use a command as an asynchronous context manager.
 Use `async with` when you need byte-by-byte control over the individual process streams: stdin, stdout and stderr.
-To control standard input, we need to explicitly tell shellous to "capture" standard input (For more on this, see [Redirection](#redirection).)
+To control a standard stream, you must tell shellous to "capture" it (For more on this, see [Redirection](#redirection).)

 ```python
 cmd = sh("cat").stdin(sh.CAPTURE).stdout(sh.CAPTURE)